mollykeener/day4/UnconferenceSchedule.md

 # day4
-Today’s instruction will take the form of a THATCamp <a> http://thatcamp.org/about/ </a>, which will build on instruction from Monday-Wednesday, allowing participants to develop their projects using the tools and methods that Brandon and Lauren have introduced to us.
+Today’s instruction will take the form of a THATCamp <a> http://thatcamp.org/about/ </a>, which will build on instruction from Monday-Wednesday, allowing participants to develop their projects using the tools and methods that Brandon Locke and Lauren Tilton have introduced to us.

 Unconference Schedule